Italian Archeologist Luca Olivieri returns to Swat for the preservation of Buddhist Statues destroyed by TalibanRead Now

 The statues, some of which date back to 500-600 AD, are the remnants of the once flourishing Buddhist Citadel in the valley.
 Famous Buddhist Monk Padmasambhava who is credited of spreading the faith in far-fetched regions like Tibet, also hailed from Swat.

-Among some 120 Archeological sites and 200 Rock Carvings, the featured Jahanabad Statue is the biggest of them all and stands at a colossal six metres (20 feet).
+Among some 120 Archaeological sites and 200 Rock Carvings, the featured Jahanabad Statue is the biggest of them all and stands at a colossal six meters (20 feet).

 Falling short of sufficient explosives to destroy the whole statue on similar footings to what was done to the Buddha Statues in Bamayan just before 9/11, Taliban bore holes in the face, blasting it into pieces.